 There is already strong evidence that pharmacy technicians can take on a range of roles including final accuracy checking, medicines management and pharmacy management in a controlled way and without increasing risk.
-APTUK supports changes to supervision and greater delegation of tasks to pharmacy technicians as the other registered professional within the pharmacy team.
+APTUK supports changes to supervision and greater delegation of tasks to pharmacy technicians who are now all registered.
 Personal and organisational risk management must be in place and rigorously applied.

 Ensuring that pharmacy technicians do have the required level of competence is a critical part of the risk management strategy.
-If there is variation in the standards then this becomes a local issue which will influence the level of delegation that can occur and this falls within the role of the Responsible Pharmacist and organisational governance.
-If, following the introduction of statutory registration, there is evidence that there are large variations in pharmacy technician levels of competence; utilising the APTUK Foundation Pharmacy Framework can support upskilling of knowledge, skills and behaviour. http://www.aptuk.org/about-us/education/.
-This will need to be addressed at both a local and national level.
+If there is variation in the standards then this becomes a local issue which will influence the level of delegation that can occur and this falls within the role of the Responsible Pharmacist.
+If, following the introduction of the statutory register, it becomes clear that there are large variations in pharmacy technician levels of competence, this will need to be addressed at both a local and national level.
 Whilst national systems and processes can help, local employers will play the biggest part in recruiting and training pharmacy technicians to the right standard.

 All pharmacy stakeholders need to work together to develop a strong and safe model of supervision.
-APTUK, as the professional leadership body for pharmacy technicians, are actively involved in the supervision debate and support any consultations.
-APTUK are working with key individuals and organisations on the development of supervision.
-Utilising the skills and knowledge of pharmacy technicians will support innovation through quality systems to enhance the safe and effective supply and use of medicines and deliver patient-centred care.
+APTUK, as the professional leadership body for pharmacy technicians, needs to be actively involved in the supervision debate and any consultations.
+APTUK will work with key individuals and organisations on the development of supervision.